 Follow all company policies and procedures; ensure uniform and personal appearance are clean and professional; maintain confidentiality of proprietary information.
 Anticipate and address guests’ service needs.
 Speak with others using clear and professional language; prepare and review written documents accurately and completely; answer telephones using appropriate etiquette.
 Develop and maintain positive working relationships with others.

-**Please note, Mainsail is a drug-free workplace.
+**Please note, Mainsail Lodging & Development is a drug-free workplace.
 Pre-employment screening, to include a background test and drug screen, is required for all candidates offered a position.

 NOTICE: The hotel business functions seven days a week, 24 hours a day.
-All employees must realize this fact and be aware that at all times it may be necessary to move employees from their accustomed shift as business demands.
+All associates must realize this fact and be aware that at all times it may be necessary to move associates form their accustomed shift as business demands.
 In addition, this is a hospitality business and a hospitable service atmosphere must be projected at all times.